Guide to Printing

 Note: Your image will lose some detail when printing with halftones.

 Minimum print run is 20 units per design.
 This can be mixed up into tees, singlets, hoods etc. but the design has to be the same.

 Anything under 20 units (6-19) is charged as under minimum, which is double the price per print.

 Sampling is 1-5 units per design and is charged at an hourly rate of $50+GST (with a minimum of 1 hour) plus the setup costs.

-Our regular turnaround time is 2-3 weeks from receiving the 50% deposit and approval of your orders job sheet.
+Our regular turnaround time is 3-4 weeks from invoice payment and approval of your orders job sheet.
 If you wanted to book in a job and pick it up under this time, a 25% rush fee is applied to guarantee the jobs completion by the due date.
 If you’re unsure whether or not your job falls under the regular turnaround time, send through an email and we’ll be able to help you get your job sorted and ready by its desired completion date.

 If you want to book an order and haven’t provided a Pantone (PMS) colour for your artwork, you have two options:

 1. We can match the colour as close as possible from what we see on the screen using our Pantone Solid coated and uncoated colour books.